28547939/vpncore/dynvpn/README.md

 Online:
-    The VPN connection is functioning and it's currently the unique one (with this ID and anycast_addr) which is in use.
+    The VPN connection is functioning and it's currently the unique one (with this vpn_id and anycast_addr) which is in use.
 (Technically, there may be a brief period between updates when more than one is Online, before secondaries transition to Replica status)